-IAM can be used to grant your employees, and applications access to AWS Management Console and AWS service APIs, using your existing identity systems like Microsoft Active Directory.
+IAM can be used to grant your employees, and applications federated access to AWS Management Console and AWS service APIs, using your existing identity systems like Microsoft Active Directory.
 You can use any identity management solution that supports SAML 2.0 or feel free to use one of our federation samples (AWS Console SSO or API federation).

 You can enable your mobile and browser-based applications to securely access AWS resources by requesting temporary security credentials that grant access only to specific AWS resources for a configurable period of time.

 Protect your AWS environment by using AWS Multi-Factor Authentication (MFA), a security feature available at no extra cost that augments username and password credentials.
 MFA requires users to prove physical possession of a hardware or virtual MFA device by providing a valid MFA code.

 AWS has a list of best practices to help IT professionals and developers manage access control without losing flexibility or resiliency; To get a full explanation of IAM's best practices, see the recorded session from re:Invent 2013.

 Users – Create individual users

 Groups – Manage permissions with groups